 Some of his notable exhibitions, performances and screenings include the Grunt Gallery, Museum of Anthropology, Unit PITT Projects, Vancouver International Film Festival (Vancouver), Three Walls Gallery (Chicago), Ottawa International Animation Festival, SAW Gallery (Ottawa), Royal BC Museum, Open Space (Victoria), Winnipeg Art Gallery, Urban Shaman (Winnipeg), Sâkêwêwak Artists’ Collective, Mackenzie Art Gallery (Regina), Atlantic Film Festival, Tidal Force – Independent Media Arts Alliance (Halifax), Art Mur, Sommets du Cinéma D’animation (Montreal), ImagineNative, Toronto International Film Festival, Music Gallery (Toronto).

 Originally from Mexico City, Carmen earned her MFA degree in Theatre Design at UBC and has worked as a theatre designer in Vancouver since 2006.
-Some of her recent design credits include: Pericles (Bard on the Beach), Stickboy (Vancouver Opera), The Music Man (Gateway Theatre), In the Heights, Good People and Peter and the Star Catcher (Arts Club Theatre Company).
-Carmen is the recipient of a Jessie Richardson Theatre Award for Outstanding Costume Design 2014-2015 in the Large Theatre Category for Crazy for You (Gateway Theatre) and an Applause Musicals Society Ovation Award for Outstanding Costume Design in 2013 for The King and I. [www.carmenalatorre.com]
+Some of her recent design credits include: The Winter’s Tale, Pericles (Bard on the Beach), A Christmas Carol (Gateway Theatre), Bittergirl: The Musical (Arts Club Theatre Co).
+Carmen is the recipient of three Jessie Richardson Theatre awards.
+You can see more of her work at: [www.carmenalatorre.com]

 The Production Team... continued

-Carolyn Rapanos is a set designer, based in Vancouver, BC.
-She is thrilled to be working with Theatre for Living!
-Recent designs include A Christmas Story (Chemainus Theatre Festival), An Inspector Calls (Rosebud Theatre), Cabaret (Exit 22), and Common Grace (Pacific Theatre).
-She has received multiple Jessie and Ovation Award nominations and a design ensemble Jessie Award for her work in Jack & the Bean (Presentation House). [www.carolynrapanos.ca]
+Carolyn is a set designer, based in Vancouver, BC.
+She is thrilled to have worked with Theatre for Living!
+Recent designs include Cornwalls All-Inclusive Cancun Christmas (Chemainus Theatre Festival), Girls Like That (Shameless Hussy), The Spitfire Grill (Rosebud Theatre), Outside Mullingar (Pacific Theatre), and Circle Game (Firehall Arts Centre).
+She has received multiple Jessie and Ovation award nominations and a design ensemble Jessie award for her work in Jack and the Bean (Presentation House).
+You can see her work at: [www.carolynrapanos.ca]

 Chris Bouris’ media work has an emphasis on civic education.
 Chris’ media goals are to broaden community understanding of contemporary social issues and facilitate greater community participation through online technologies.
 He has a Cooperative Education, BFA (Film) degree from Simon Fraser University.